 Beverly Jones recently returned to the RAAC Board, having served from 2005 through 2011.
 In 2002, after eight years as a weekender, Bev left her career as a lawyer and corporate executive, to create a work life that would allow her to make Rappahannock home.
 Today she is an executive coach.
 She also is a writer, her new book is Find Your Happy at Work, and her podcast, Jazzed About Work, is on NPR.org.
 Bev and her husband, Andy Alexander, are active in nonprofit activities, including the local journalism group Foothills Forum.

 Sallie Morgan is RAAC’s Treasurer, chairs the Community Theatre Committee, and organizes the Soup & Soul series.
 She and her husband Tod were founding members of RAAC in 1982.
 Sallie has been a teacher, legislative assistant, consultant, and community support director.
-She is currently the executive director of the Mental Health Association of Fauquier County.
-She loves theater, sings with Bel Canto, walks on her mountain, plays an occasional game of tennis.
+She was formerly the executive director of the Mental Health Association of Fauquier County.
+She is currently also on the boards of The Path Foundation and Rapp at Home.